yetulaxman/gromacs-notebook/gromacs2021-notebook.md

 singularity run -B /users/$USER  gromacs2021-notebook-puhti.sif

 ```
-Above command will start Jupyter server, and the it will print out instructions for a web address and a ssh command.
+Above command will start Jupyter server, and then it will print out instructions for a web address and a ssh command.
 Execute the ssh command (copy-paste) in another linux (or powershell) terminal  on your local machine to form a tunnel between your machine and the compute node.

 ### Open Jupyter url in  your local browser